kocatepedogu/sounding-viewer/README.md

 ## Dependencies

-No external dependencies are required for soundings obtained from rucsoundings.noaa.gov, but the data is relatively limited.
-In order to parse GRIB2 files obtained from nomads.ncep.noaa.gov, [wgrib2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/) is required.

-**On Windows**

-The wgrib2 binaries together with necessary Cygwin DLLs are provided at the wgrib2 website: [https://ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/Windows10/v3.0.2/](https://ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/Windows10/v3.0.2/) Download all files at the link into the same directory, and add that directory to the environment variable PATH before installing Sounding Viewer.

-**On Linux**

-Most common distributions have wgrib2 package in their repositories.
-If you use a distribution that does not provide wgrib2 binaries, it can be easily compiled from [source](https://www.ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/) by simply running 'make'.
-No configuration is needed.
-The binary is produced in the subdirectory wgrib2.
-Adding that directory to PATH is sufficient.
+[wgrib2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/) is required for parsing GRIB2 files from NOMADS server.
+Binaries are included in the release packages for [Windows](https://ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/Windows10/v3.0.2/) and [Linux](https://sourceforge.net/projects/opengrads/files/wgrib2/0.1.9.4/).
+It can be compiled from [source](https://www.ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/) if you use another OS.

 ## Installing

-For Windows and Debian-based Linux distributions, binary installers can be found under releases.
+For Windows 10/11 (amd64) and Linux (amd64), binaries can be found under releases.
+No installation is needed.
+Extract the zip file and run sounding-viewer.

 ## Building from source ##

-Node is needed.
+Node.js (14.x or above) is needed.
+Clone the git repository and open a terminal/command prompt in the root directory.

 To build and start the application:
 ```console